Mining Intelligence and News

 SnapshotOn July 1, 2019, Newmont and Barrick consummated the Nevada JV Agreement, which combined the Company’s Nevada mining operations with Barrick’s Nevada mining operations resulting in the establishment of Nevada Gold Mines, a joint venture with Barrick, who is the operator, and which is accounted for by the Company under proportionate consolidation.
 Nevada Gold Mines includes: Carlin Complex, Cortez Complex (including Goldrush), Turquoise Ridge Complex, Long Canyon and Phoenix Mines.

-Assets in Nevada Gold Mines are 10 Underground Mines, 12 Open Pit Mines, 2 Roaster Facilities, 2 Autoclave Facilities, 2 Flotation Facilities, 2 Oxide Mills, 8 Heap Leach Facilities.
+Assets in Nevada Gold Mines consist of 10 Underground Mines, 12 Open Pit Mines, 2 Roaster Facilities, 2 Autoclave Facilities, 2 Flotation Facilities, 2 Oxide Mills, 8 Heap Leach Facilities.

 Related AssetsCarlin Complex, Cortez Complex, Long Canyon Mine, Phoenix Mine, Turquoise Ridge Mine